tianyue58/tp/docs/DeveloperGuide.md

 Step 7.
 The LogicManager calls the FindCommand#execute(Model) method.

 Step 8.
-The FindCommand calls the Model#updateFilteredMemberList(PriorityContainsKeywordsPredicate) method and filter applications by priority High.
+The FindCommand calls the Model#updateFilteredMemberList(PriorityContainsKeywordsPredicate) method and filters applications by priority High.

 Step 9.
 The application lists the filtered applications that match the given field and keyword.